 Captivate your customers' attention by showing accurate pictures that demonstrate the emotion you’re conveying.

 It may be obvious but lifestyle shots always sell better to customers.

 Empathy and attachment are conveyed easier when the image re-enacts the experience.
 Especially when there are people involved.

 Secondly, whenever possible always use your product in the images.
 This gives an exact representation of your customer experience and story being sold.

 Creating beautiful stories within your marketing will make a bigger impact on your customers.
 Hopefully, you’ll leave footprints on their memories!

 Even after a year has passed people still talk remember the bouncing dog on the trampoline at Christmas…

-For more help on how you can market your gift vouchers, get in touch with us at Enjovia.com.
+For more help on how you can improve your customer experience and market your gift vouchers, get in touch with us at Enjovia.com.